Ferdinand Topacio: Civic and professional activities

 Topacio's latest venture is into film production.
 Together with several partners, he has formed Borracho Film Production.
 Its initial venture is a big budgeted feature film based on the true story of the so-called SAF 44 simply entitled Mamasapano, which stars Edu Manzano, Claudine Barretto, Aljur Abrenica, JC De Vera, Allan Paule, Ritz Azul, Gerald Santos, Myrtle Sarrosa and other well known actors and actresses.
 On November 28, 2020, Borracho Film successfully produced 2012 PBB Teens Grand Winner Myrtle Sarrosa's first major concert, Still Love Me which was streamed online due to the pandemic.
 While Mamasapano is still filming, Borracho is also producing Claudine Barretto's comeback movie with multi-awarded director, Joel Lamangan at the helm.
+An upcoming romantic comedy film Spring in Prague is currently in production.

-On July 1, 2016, Topacio acted as counsel for the families of the policemen who were victims of the so-called Mamasapano Massacre, where on January 25, 2015, 44 troopers belonging to the Special Action Force of the Philippine National Police were slain in a chance encounter with Muslim rebels in Maguindanao after a successful operation against terrorist Zulkifli Abdhir (also known as Marwan) On behalf of the families, Topacio filed the first lawsuit on the said date against former President Benigno Aquino III, whose term ended the previous day, for reckless imprudence resulting to multiple homicide.
+On July 1, 2016, Topacio acted as counsel for the families of the policemen who were victims of the Mamasapano clash, where on January 25, 2015, 44 troopers belonging to the Special Action Force of the Philippine National Police were slain in a chance encounter with Muslim rebels in Maguindanao after a successful operation against terrorist Zulkifli Abdhir (also known as Marwan) On behalf of the families, Topacio filed the first lawsuit on the said date against former President Benigno Aquino III, whose term ended the previous day, for reckless imprudence resulting to multiple homicide.
 Included in the suit are former generals Getulio Napeñas (then SAF Commander) and the suspended PNP Chief Alan Purisima After reaching the Supreme Court on some technicalities, the victims, through Mayor Benjamin Magalong, tried to reopen the case.

 In December 2017, Topacio was instrumental in opening a probe against former President Benigno Aquino III and Department of Health Officials over hundreds of child deaths caused by the "undue haste" in administering Dengvaxia, an untested Dengue Vaccine to almost a million school children.
 He testified during a Senate hearing on Dengvaxia in detailed irregularities in the funding and mass vaccination of Dengvaxia and accused Aquino, who was also present, of being guilty of plunder.
 On May 4, 2018, Topacio, in representation of CCW together with CCW President, Diego Magpantay filed a plunder complaint against Aquino and others before the Ombudsman.
 The case is still pending.
 Topacio, in 2016, was also the first to bring to the attention of the Office of the Solicitor General and Department of Justice about the existence of witnesses with personal knowledge of a widespread conspiracy to trade drugs involving then Justice Secretary and now Senator, Leila De Lima.
 Following leads and developing the case with the help of Public Attorney's Office and Chief Public Attorney, Persida Acosta, an investigation was held before the House of Representatives in October 2016.
 Shortly thereafter, the VACC, represented by Topacio filed several drug charges against De Lima.
 In February 2017, the Department of Justice filed 3 criminal complaints against De Lima before the Muntinlupa Trial Court.